tanjimhern/PatternAnalysis-2025/recognition/ConvNeXt_Alzheimers_49315271/README.md

 This project was developed with assistance from AI tools (Claude by Anthropic) in accordance with course policy.
 AI was used for:
 - Learning PyTorch and deep learning best practices
-- Code structure and documentation guidance
+- Code structure and documentation guidance (polish grammar for clarity)
 - Debugging assistance and methodology discussion

 All design decisions, implementation, training, analysis are the my decision, AI was used as a learning assistant, not a replacement for understanding.